dcchut/async-recursion/README.md

  = note: a recursive `async fn` must be rewritten to return a boxed `dyn Future`.
 ```

-This crate provides an attribute macro to automatically convert an async recursive function
+This crate provides an attribute macro to automatically convert an async function
 to one returning a boxed Future.

 # Example